lvlivingston/Apres-TreeSki/readme.md

 ###### Functionality
 - [X] Includes a start button to activate the beginning of the game
 - [X] Include one player functionality
-- [X] Include function to allow player to move via the keyboard's keys
+- [X] Include function to allow player to move via the keyboard keys
 - [X] Include obstacles (placed randomly)
 - [X] Include countdown timer
 - [X] Include finish line for player to win